The East End of London has undergone a number of transformations in the last century, and there is no better example than Shoreditch.

 Christopher Wren’s masterpiece, St. Paul’s Cathedral is an iconic London landmark.

-Throughout its’ 300-odd years on this location, it’s seen royal weddings, stately funerals, jubilee celebrations and has been host to thousands of tourists.
+Throughout its’ 300-odd years in this location, it’s seen royal weddings, stately funerals, and jubilee celebrations and has been host to thousands of tourists.

 - Address: St. Paul’s Churchyard, London EC4M 8AD